PlayFab/gsdk/UnrealPlugin/README.md

 ```
 In your MyGameInstance.h file make sure you replace the line that says class THIRDPERSONMP_API should say class [YOUR GAME NAME IN ALL CAPS_API].

+## Disabling Plugins
+When you add Dedicated Server support to your project, you will definitely have created a <projectname>Server.Target.cs file.

 Update [game name]Server.target.cs and add the following lines to the constructor of this class: